robzor92/models-api/docs/quickstart.md

 # Quickstart Guide

-The Hopsworks feature store is a centralized repository, within an organization, to manage machine learning features.
-A feature is a measurable property of a phenomenon.
-It could be a simple value such as the age of a customer, or it could be an aggregated value, such as the number of transactions made by a customer in the last 30 days.
+The Hopsworks model registry is a centralized repository, within an organization, to manage machine learning models.
+A model is the product of training a machine learning algorithm with training data.
+It could be an image classifier used to detect objects in an image, such as for example detecting cancer in an MRI scan.

-A feature is not restricted to an numeric value, it could be a string representing an address, or an image.

 <p align="center">
   <figure>